Snapshot vs Drivewise Car Insurance 2026 — Which App Saves More? (Real Driver Data + 4-Way Telematics Comparison)

 Progressive Snapshot and Allstate Drivewise are the two most popular telematics car insurance programmes in the United States — and choosing between them can mean the difference between saving $150 and saving $600 per year on your car insurance.
 Both apps monitor your driving and reward safe behaviour with premium discounts.
 But they work differently, track different things, carry different risks, and suit different driver profiles.
-After analysing real discount data from thousands of enrolled drivers and comparing every aspect of both programmes head-to-head, this is the most complete Snapshot vs Drivewise comparison you will find for 2026.
-We tell you exactly which app will save you more — based on your specific driving habits.

 ⚡ Quick Answer — Which Is Better: Snapshot or Drivewise in 2026?

-| Situation | Choose This | Why |
+| Situation | Best Choice | Why |

 |---|---|---|